krrrcks/krrrcks.github.io/_src/posts/2014-07-24-mind-the-storage-driver-for-ubuntu-cloud-images-on-azure.markdown

-	Title: "Mind the storage driver for Ubuntu cloud images (on Azure)"
+	Title: Mind the storage driver for Ubuntu cloud images (on Azure)
 	Date: 2014-07-24T12:30:43
 	Tags: Azure, Docker, IT